mpaillacar/mpaillacar-almonacid.github.io/_pages/cv.md

 **Education**
 ======
-* Ph.D in Financial Economics, University College London, 2027 (expected)
+* Ph.D. in Financial Economics, University College London, 2027 (expected)
 * M.A. in Economics, The University of Manchester, 2017
 * B.S. in Business and Economics, Austral University of Chile, 2014